Democratic convention is filled with words about LGBT eqaulity

 When the Democratic convention ended last week, it was the first time a major political party in the US was so open about LGBT equality.
 From the party platform, calling for same sex marriage, to the speakers, gay political freedom was embraced by the party.

 The site Buzzfeed listed the most important words about LGBT rights the Democratic speakers said last week.
-In his 4 Sept. speech Los Angeles Mayor, and
+In his 4 Sept. speech Los Angeles Mayor, and convention chairman, Antonio Villaraigosa noted the history the party was making with its support of marriage rights.

 President Barack Obama in his nomination acceptance speech noted how this election was a fight between those who supported marriage equality and whose who didn’t.